The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Difficulty Measure Applied to Angry Birds

 \begin{itemize} \item Case 1: Directly hit and destroys \item Case 2: Directly hit and flips \item Case 3: Directly hit and slides \end{itemize}

 Apart from these three special cases, all objects subject to at least one of the following six cases.

 Case 4 and 5 focus on object rotation.
-We assumed that the impacted objects directly above a static structure (ground or a platform) do not rotate.
-Others have the chance of rotation due to the collisions with objects.
+We assumed that rotation of the impacted objects directly above and very close to static structures (ground or a platform) is hardly observable.
+Other objects could rotate due to the collisions with objects and there is a chance of observing the rotation when objects fall.

 \begin{itemize} \item Case 4: Falls from the top without rotating \item Case 5: Falls from the top while rotating \end{itemize}

 Case 6 and 7 focus on the objects that slide.
 The object may slide and stop, or it might fall if it’s located above the ground based on the sliding path.